-You will be expected to tip your guide and driver afterwards.
+You will be expected to tip your guide and driver afterward.
 Just don’t go shopping with them!

 Cairo, Luxor, Aswan to Abu Simbel by flight

-Egyptair do run flights from Cairo to Abu Simbel, stopping at Luxor/Aswan on the way.
+Egyptair does run flights from Cairo to Abu Simbel, stopping at Luxor/Aswan on the way.

 But, it does save a lot of time as flying from Cairo only takes a couple of hours!

 From Abu Simbel airport you can organise a cab directly to Abu Simbel and straight back for your flight in the evening or to your hotel in the area.
 You can also organise a cab to Aswan if the road is still open.